downingbots/ALSET/README.md

  - raspberry pi camera v2 with 2 ft cable mounted on a cookie wheel case near the end of the arm.
  - A hacked RC:
    - the circuit board from inside of the low-end RC control that came with the robot.
-   - You can see/use the buttons from the RC ciruit board to control the robot.
+   - You can see/use the buttons from the RC circuit board to control the robot.
    - the other side of the board was soldered to wire it up with the IO expansion board.
  - The IO expansion board was required :
    - the RC control uses Tri-state logic on 6 pins.